 The 2018 God of War was a fresh start for the iconic franchise in many ways.
 For instance, it ditched its hack and slash combat for a more methodical, Dark Souls inspired combat.
 Unlike its predecessors, 2018's God of War also featured a semi-open world with lots of side activities to complete and collectables to find.

 The latest God of War is also the first entry in the franchise to receive an official PC port.
 While a $60 price tag for a four years old game may seem a bit too much, God of War offers plenty of quality content to keep players busy for a substantial amount of time.
 Thus the question, how long does it take to actually beat it?

-God of War game length
+What is the God of War game length?

 Due to its open-ended structure, everyone's playthrough of God of War may take a different amount of time to finish.
 It's hard not to get deviated from the main path to find treasures, hunt Odin's ravens, open nornir chests, and so forth.
 In short, there's plenty to see and do in God of War.

 Although an open-ended game, the main story is pretty linear.
 There are a total of 16 main quests.
 It should take about 15-20 hours for the credits to roll if players mostly stick to the main path.
 For completionists, it may take well over 50 hours to beat God of War.